Appenninica MTB Stage Race 2020 Rules and Regulations

 The full name of the event is Appenninica MTB Stage Race.
 At times, the word “Appenninica” may be used alone.
 For the purposes of this regulation “Appenninica may be referred to using the word “race”.

-Mountain bike race over several consecutive days that includes a prologue and 7 stages.
-Participants compete in teams of two or as single (SOLO).
-The results of the prologue time trial will be used to determine the distribution of riders in the start grids on stage 1.
+Mountain bike race over several consecutive days consisting of 7 stages.
+Participants compete in teams of two or as single (Solo).

 The race is open to FCI-licence holders and non-licence-holders alike.
 Therefore, the race can be entered by: